saurabhsbora/WeedDetection/README.md

 ## Model Working
-**CNN based encoder - decoder network with residual blocks.**
+**CNN based Encoder - Decoder Network with Residual Blocks.**
-This type of model comprises of two major parts – encoder & decoder.
+This type of model comprises of two major parts – `encoder & decoder`.
 The encoder takes the input image and converts it into a feature volume in the latent space.
-This feature volume is then fed to the decoder to output the segmented image.
-Residual blocks formed the building blocks of ResNet.
+This feature volume is then fed to the decoder to output the segmented image. `Residual blocks` formed the building blocks of ResNet.
 They are also called skip connections which forward the activations of a previous layer to a deeper layer.
 This helps in training very deep neural networks faster and avoids the issue of increasing error when more layers are introduced in a network.

+The input to this model is an RGB image that is stacked with 11 more channels like vegetation indexes, HSV colour space, operators on the indices such as the Sobel derivatives, the Laplacian, and the Canny edge detector.
+The `14-channel` input helps in the training and generalization of the model due to a small dataset and a wide variety of environmental conditions.
+The output is an RGB segmented image of crop, weed, and background.
+Refer the `model.py` for the same.

-## Code Requirements
+## Results
-You can install Conda for python which resolves all the dependencies for machine learning. pip install requirements.txt